Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 TP-Link and your privacy

-Having to sign in with an account generally means your hardware always connects to the vendor.
-That translates into inherent privacy risks.
+Having to sign in with an account generally means your hardware connects to the vendor at all times, which translates into inherent privacy risks.

 "TP-Link takes privacy seriously and complies with U.S. policies to protect consumers."

-TP-Link's Privacy Policy page
+TP-Link's Privacy Policy page.

-While managing your network via a third party is never a good idea, privacy is a matter of degree.
-Data collection varies vendor by vendor.
+Managing your home network via a third party is never a good idea.
+Privacy is a matter of degree.
+Data collection and handling vary vendor by vendor.

 The Deco app is well-designed.
 In fact, it's one of the best-thought-out apps in all canned mesh systems I've tested.
 The app has gotten better over the years.